engity-com/bifroest/docs/reference/auditlog/events.md

 | `count` | Positive number of security-relevant occurrences represented by an aggregate event. |
 | `pty`, `agentForwarding`, `forcedCommand` | Boolean task properties without their request contents. |

-This table describes the complete logical event, **not** the public fields of a native container.
-Only `name` and optional `domain` and `outcome` appear in the public event map.
-The record ID and time remain visible in its signed envelope; `flow`, `reason`, `target`, correlation IDs, and all other event fields belong to the compressed private map, encrypted only in `.beaudit`.
-The default JSONL export omits that map even for clear `.baudit`; its separate provenance envelope still contains identifying metadata.
-JSONL is an unsigned derived view.
-Protect the original container and even a redacted export from unnecessary access.
+The table describes the **complete logical event**, not what an observer can read from its native container:

+* Public event fields: `name`, optional `domain` and `outcome`.
+Record ID and time remain visible in the signed envelope.
+* Private map: `flow`, `reason`, `target`, correlation IDs and all other event fields.
+It is compressed in `.baudit` and additionally encrypted in `.beaudit`.
+* Default JSONL omits the private map even for `.baudit`, but still exposes identifying provenance.
+JSONL is **unsigned**; protect it and the original evidence.

 Events with the same `connectionId` belong to one SSH transport.
 Events with the same `sessionId` can span multiple SSH connections to one persistent Bifröst session.
 An `operationId` has meaning within the event lifecycle that created it and must be interpreted together with `name`.